 - Any lost wages – present and future – due to the slip and fall;

 - Pain and suffering caused by the injury;

 - Loss of consortium (by a spouse whose partner was injured);

 It is the responsibility of all property owners who invite guests to their property to do all they can to avoid slip and fall injuries on their property.
 They must institute policies to ensure their property and property features are as clean as possible, and where necessary, inform visitors when they need proper protective equipment.

 If you experience a slip or fall, you should immediately seek medical attention.
 The doctors will be able to both treat you and properly document your injuries, which could help your case.
 Once you’re in a stable condition, contact a personal injury lawyer to find out if you have a claim to compensation for your injury.

-Contact Accident Lawyers of Southern Nevada today.
+Contact Accident Attorneys of Southern Nevada today.
 The firm offers free consultations, and any cases we take are “no win, no fee.”

 Disclaimer: The information in this blog is not intended to be and should not be taken as legal advice on any particular facts or circumstances.
-If you need advice on specific legal issues, please consult with a licensed Personal Injury attorney at McFarling Law Group.
+If you need advice on specific legal issues, please consult with a licensed Personal Injury attorney at Accident Attorneys of Southern Nevada.